Cec Thompson: Biography

-Thompson was born in County Durham, the son of a mother from Durham, and a Trinidadian His father was a master painter-decorator who had arrived in England as a corporal in the British West Indies Regiment, and was stationed in County Durham, where he met Cec’s mother, a miner’s daughter.
+Thompson was born in County Durham, the son of a mother from Durham, and a Trinidadian father.
+His father was a master painter-decorator who had arrived in England as a corporal in the British West Indies Regiment, and was stationed in County Durham, where he met Cec’s mother, a miner’s daughter.

-Cec’s father died in Leeds, where he had been contracted to put gold leaf on the walls of Leeds Town Hall, a contract that included a house and relative prosperity.
+Cec’s father died before Cec was born, in Leeds.
+He had been contracted to put gold leaf on the walls of Leeds Town Hall, a contract that included a house and relative prosperity.
 His father’s death at the age of 39 saw his mother return to her family home in the northeast to give birth to Cec before she moved back to Leeds.
 Alas, through poverty, she was unable to bring up four children alone, and Cec and his siblings were subsequently scattered across England.
 Cec was fostered in Warminster in Wiltshire, and then spent the rest of his childhood in a series of orphanages in Somerset, Cheshire and the northeast..
 His father died before he was born.
 With his mother, Florence Greenwell, the daughter of a miner, he soon moved to Leeds.
 With four children, she struggled and he was fostered at a few months old.
 His childhood was spent in a succession of orphanages.

 Thompson took up rugby league when working near Hunslet.
 In 1951, the rugby commentator Eddie Waring wrote: "If Cec Thompson is not chosen for the Great Britain squad to face New Zealand, the selectors must be racists."
 Four years after his potential was spotted by a Hunslet scout, he played for Great Britain in 1951, only the second black player to do so (the first was Roy Fisher).
 However, his debut in the game with New Zealand was headlined in the Daily Herald as "Hunslet's Darkie one of Britain's heroes."
 In 1953, he transferred to Workington Town in Cumbria.